 Ans.
-This is an common question now a days where equity in an Indian Company is held by an NRI and the simple answer to the aforesaid question is that responsibility to deduct tax at source on payment to NRI of such payment is on the Authorised Dealer (read bank through which payments are made ).
+This is a common question now a days that whether TDS is to be deducted in case of sale of equity shares held by an NRI and the simple answer to the aforesaid question is that yes TDS needs to be deducted by the person making payment to the NRI.
 Here is the reason for such conclusion.

-Sec.
-195 of Income Tax Act,1961 states that if a non resident is paid any sum ,which is chargeable to tax, TDS should be deducted.
+Section 195 of the Income Tax Act, 1961 clearly states that that if a non-resident is paid any sum, which is chargeable to tax, TDS should be deducted.

 Sec.
-195 : Any person responsible for paying to a non-resident, not being a company, or to a foreign company, any interest or any other sum chargeable under the provisions of this Act (not being income chargeable under the head “Salaries” ) shall, at the time of credit of such income to the account of the payee or at the time of payment thereof in cash or by the issue of a cheque or draft or by any other mode, whichever is earlier, deduct income-tax thereon at the rates in force :
+195 : Any person responsible for paying to a non-resident, not being a company, or to a foreign company, any interest (not being interest referred to in Section 194LB or section 194LC) or section 194LD or any other sum chargeable under the provisions of this Act not being income chargeable under the head “Salaries” shall, at the time of credit of such income to the account of the payee or at the time of payment thereof in cash or by the issue of a cheque or draft or by any other mode, whichever is earlier, deduct income-tax thereon at the rates in force.

 The meaning of the phrase “Any person responsible for paying” used in section 195 above, has been defined in sec.
 204 of Income Tax Act,1961, in the following words:-